Export Azure SQL Database

 SqlPackage.exe /a:Export /tf:testExport.bacpac /scs:"Data Source=apptestserver.database.windows.net;Initial Catalog=DemoDB;" /ua:True /tid:"xyz.onmicrosoft.com"

-How to Backup Azure SQL Database using SQL Server Management Studio (SSMS)
+Approach-3 Using SQL Server Management Studio (SSMS)

 1. The first step is to connect to the SQL Server instance.

-2. Navigate to the Object Explorer window, expand the node, and select the instance that you want to export.
+2. Navigate to the Object Explorer window, expand the node, and select the instance you want to export.

 We can use the New-AzSqlDatabaseExport command to submit the Export request to the Azure SQL database service.